ziwang30/ML-project-of-Supervised-Learning-Group-14/README.md

 # ML project of Supervised Learning Group 14
-The code file name is code of project(.py format), the data file name is dataset.
+The code file name is code of project(.py format), the data file name is dataset(.zip format).
 How to run:
 1. Download data, unzip
 2. Change the file path in code file
-3. run it
+3. Run it

 Note:
 The code contains a hyperparameter process, so it takes a certain amount of time to run.
 If you don't want to run a hyperparameter process, you can run the code according to the following parameter settings: